ag143/Az-900/mod-2-az-architecture.md

 - you can login using web clinet or desktop/andriod/Ios client
 - host pools (the VM's used to create this, all have same os,size)

+**2 point in slide : The actual desktop and apps are running in the cloud, meaning the risk of confidential data being left on a personal device is reduced.
 ## Containers
 > Some of my developers uses windows, while some mac os (I want a portable app) Containers are lightweight packages of your application code together with dependencies such as specific versions of programming language runtimes and libraries required to run your software services.